 Mr. Glasheen has represented insurance clients for 25 years.
 This experience includes contractual disputes; sales practices litigation; multi-district litigation; interpleaders; policy rescissions; breach of non-policy contracts; claims for extra-contractual, statutory, bad faith and punitive damages; and FINRA arbitrations.

-In a recent representation, Mr. Glasheen represented an insurer alleging that one of its brokers improperly delivered a life insurance policy.
+In one representation, Mr. Glasheen represented an insurer alleging that one of its brokers improperly delivered a life insurance policy.
 The two-week trial resulted in a $1.2 million jury verdict in favor of the insurer.

 Mr. Glasheen is also experienced in multiple areas of commercial litigation, including breach of contract, business torts, partnership and corporate disputes, and prosecution and defense of injunctions.